 Lime bath: STALLKRAFT or pure lime in a shallow trough at the milking parlor exit β daily after milking.

 TIERKRAFT Zeolite: max.
-1% of the daily total ration, mix into moist feed.
+1% of the total daily ration, mixed into moist feed.

 Our products against Mortellaro

-π STALLKRAFT Bedding β Zeolite, lime, and organic herbs for dry, hygienic cubicles and lime bath
+π STALLKRAFT Bedding β Zeolite, lime, and organic herbs for dry, hygienic cubicles and foot baths

 π TIERKRAFT Zeolite β Feed additive to strengthen the immune system from within

-π Bodenkraft Carbonate Lime - for the lime bath
+π Bodenkraft Carbonated Lime - for foot baths

 Read more